-Criteria for determining the likely significance of effects (Annex II SEA Directive) Summary of Significant effects environment resulting from the proposals within the plan.
-The degree to which the plan or programme influences other plans or programmes including those in a hierarchy.
-The MRNP must be in general conformity with the Lichfield District Local Plan and the National Planning Policy Framework.
-The MRNP only provides policies for the area it covers and the Local Plan Strategy and Local Plan Allocations will provide the necessary strategic context when determining planning applications.
-The adopted Local Plan does not identify any of the settlements within Mavesyn Ridware Parish as settlements to take a significant proportion of growth.
-The emerging Local Plan is currently submitted for examination.
-The emerging plan does not identify any of the settlements within Mavesyn Ridware Parish as a settlement to take a significant proportion of growth.
-As such the MRNP is would not influence other plans and programmes to a significant degree.
+Criteria for determining the likely Summary of Significant effects significance of effects (Annex II SEA Directive) programme influences other plans or programmes including those in a hierarchy.
+Local Plan and the National Planning Policy Framework.
+The LANP only provides policies for the area it covers, and the Local Plan Strategy and Local Plan Allocations will provide the necessary strategic context when determining planning applications.
+The adopted Local Plan does not Little Aston as settlements to take a significant proportion of growth.
+The LANP will help to deliver the overall aims of the Local Plan.
+Little Aston is not identified as a key settlement within the adopted Local Plan and the neighbourhood plan does not propose to restrict development which is considered to be in broad conformity with the LPS.
+The new local plan for the district is at an early stage of preparation and has not yet progressed to the stage where it determines where development will be located or make allocations.
+As such the LANP is would not influence other plans and programmes to a significant degree.
 The relevance of the plan or programme for the integration of environmental considerations in particular with a view to promoting sustainable development.
 Any Neighbourhood Plan is required to contribute to the achievement of sustainable development and therefore the likelihood of significant effects on the environment is minimised.
-This plan does seek to allocated sites; for residential and commercial development, extension to the burial ground and a number of Local Green Spaces.
-As such the plan is likely to have an impact on the environment.
+This plan does not seek to allocated sites.
+As such the impact of the plan on the environment is minimal.
 Environmental problems relevant to the plan.
-Any environmental impacts of the proposals within the MRNP are likely to be minimal, if they arise at all.
-The impacts of the proposals within the MRNP are likely to be minimal due to the scale of development proposed.
+Any environmental impacts of the proposals within the LANP are likely to be minimal if they arise at all.
+The Plan does not propose more development than is identified within the LPS and only proposes a preferred location for a community hub as such the SA/SEA carried out by the District Council is considered sufficient.
 Detail within the plan identifies that development proposals have been assessed to avoid and/or mitigate for any environmental problems which may impact.
 The relevance of the plan or programme for the implementation of Community legislation on the environment (e.g. plans and programmes linked to waste management or water protection).
-The MRNP has to be in general conformity with the Local Plan.
-The adopted Local Plan Strategy and Local Plan Allocations has had regard to European Community legislation on the environment and therefore this legislation will not be relevant for the Neighbourhood Plan.
-Characteristics of the effects and of the area likely to be affected, having regard, in particular to; The probability, duration, frequency and reversibility of the effects.
-Development is proposed and supported within the MRNP and therefore an element of environmental change will occur, the impacts of which will depend upon the proposals and will be subject to the policies within the adopted Local Plan and the MRNP.
+The LANP has to be in general conformity with the local plan.
+The adopted Local Plan Strategy and Local Plan Allocations has had regard to European Community legislation on the environment and therefore this legislation will not be relevant for the neighbourhood plan.
+Characteristics of the effects and of the e area likely to be affected, having regard, in particular to; The probability, duration, frequency and reversibility of the effects.
+Development supported within the LANP and therefore an element of environmental change will occur, the impacts of which will depend upon the proposals and will be subject to the policies within the adopted Local Plan and the LANP.
 The Local Plan seeks to guide development to ensure it is delivered to high levels of sustainability.
-Further the neighbourhood plan seeks to result in positive environmental
+Further the neighbourhood plan seeks to result in positive environmental effects through polices to protect the environment and landscape.